 I looked down into the deep, dark abyss, thinking how sweet it would be to see a mermaid, a local one at that, pop up her head, set her elbows on the edge of the drilled hole, and smile up at me.
 But heck, if that happened, I sure as heck was not going to invite my buddies over.
 No, what I needed was a fish.
 No need for it to be a five-pound bass, nor a forty-eight-inch pike.
 Nah, just an ordinary young fella big enough to be legal and in season.

-I looked down into the deep.
-Dark Abyss again.
+I looked down into the deep, dark abyss again.
 No sign of a mermaid.
 The water was undisturbed.
 Then my fishing line moved a tiny bit.
 Then it slid a few inches deeper into the water.
 My homemade hand-jig on a reel began turning ever so slowly.
-“Well, I’ll be damned,” I said that little minnow has more gumption than I gave it credit for.
+“Well, I’ll be damned,” I said, "That little minnow has more gumption than I gave it credit for".
 I was beginning to cheer for it and imagined it getting off the hook and waving goodbye.

 It began, like many questionable adventures do, with a drilled hole, a bucket of minnows, and more curiosity than good judgment.